-Changes to System conditions or Contingencies monitored by the RAS
+Changes to System conditions or Contingencies monitored by the RAS.

-Changes to the actions the RAS is designed to initiate
+Changes to the actions the RAS is designed to initiate.

-Changes to RAS hardware beyond in-kind replacement; i.e., match the original functionality of existing components
+Changes to RAS hardware beyond in-kind replacement; i.e., match the original functionality of existing components.

-Changes to RAS logic beyond correcting existing errors
+Changes to RAS logic beyond correcting existing errors.

-Changes to redundancy levels; i.e., addition or removal
+Changes to redundancy levels; i.e., addition or removal.

-Current NERC/WECC Standards require a functional review at least every five years for each scheme.
-This requirement can be met for a WECC-approved scheme by the owner’s internal review and confirmation through the PRC-(012-014)-WECC-CRT-2.2 reporting process that all scheme requirements are still satisfied, and no changes in either requirements or implementation have occurred that require further review by the RASRS.
+The NERC Standard requires an evaluation by the applicable Planning Coordinator at least every five years for each scheme.

+RC West has developed its own version of the RAS review documents.
+Any RAS-entity under the jurisdiction of RC West should use these documents (RC0690, RC0690A, RC0690B, RC0690C), which are available on the RC West web site to document the necessary scheme information for review.

-the most recent version of the RASRS’s review document6 is available on the WECC web site.
+For RAS-entities not under RC West jurisdiction, the most recent version of the RASRS’s review document6 is available on the WECC web site.
 The RAS designer should fill out a copy of this document and submit it and other related documentation through the WECC RASRS web site and notify the Chair of the Subcommittee in preparation for scheme review.
 Subcommittee review consists of a presentation by the owner’s RAS design team and detailed technical discussion of the RAS’s features, including any coordination with protection or other schemes, and any limitations.
 Scheme approval by the RASRS and confirmation by WECC is (intended) to be obtained before the owner can depend on the RAS to solve the problems for which it was designed.

 A preliminary design review by the RASRS may be feasible when time allows before the scheme has to be in service.
 The RASRS and some scheme designers have found such preliminary reviews helpful.
-The designer often is able to more efficiently accommodate the RASRS’s concerns in the final scheme design and the RASRS can expedite the final review and approval.
+The designer often is able to more efficiently accommodate the RASRS’s concerns in the final scheme design and the RASRS may be able to expedite the final review and approval.

-With the approval of PRC-012-2 by FERC, the RAS approval and review will be the responsibility of PEAK and AESO.
-The general procedure illustrated here is expected to be similar as PRC-012-2 used existing regional processes as the basis for some of its Requirements.
-As with all Standards, the RWG recommends that entities become familiar with and prepare to comply with the new PRC-012-2 Standard.
+With the approval of PRC-012-2 by FERC, the RAS approval and review will be the responsibility of the applicable RC.
+The general procedure illustrated here will be similar as PRC-012-2 used existing regional processes as the basis for some of its Requirements.
+As with all Standards, the RWG recommends that entities become familiar with and comply with the new PRC-012-2 Standard.

 References